-Before you apply for the German job seeker visa, it is important to understand the list of documents needed.
+Before you apply for a German job seeker visa, it is important to understand the list of documents needed.

 Below is a copy of the original job seeker visa checklist provided by the consulate of Germany in India.